 Olga’s main research areas include feminist translation studies (namely approaches from historiography, literature, cultural studies and linguistics), translation in minorized and non-hegemonic cultures, the analysis of transnational travels of texts, as well as self-translation in multilingual contexts.
 Overall, her research focuses on the social and political role of translation in the construction of gender and cultural/national identities in a transnational world, with a particular focus on the non-hegemonic cultural/linguistic contexts of Spain.
 Other research interests include areas like Gender and Media Studies, Feminist Linguistics and Galician Studies.

-Olga's latest publications are Feminist Translation Studies: Local and Transnational Persrpectives (Routledge), with Emek Ergun; and Self-Translation and Power: Negotiating Identities in Multilingual Europe (Palgrave-MacMillan), with Dr Sergi Mainer and Dr Svetlana Page.
+Olga's latest publications are Feminist Translation Studies: Local and Transnational Perspectives (Routledge), with Emek Ergun; and Self-Translation and Power: Negotiating Identities in European Multilingual Contexts (Palgrave), with Dr Sergi Mainer and Dr Svetlana Page.